DHTMLX/docs-todolist/docs/api/methods/pastetask_method.md

 ### Parameters

 - `parent` - (optional) the ID of the future parent task
+- `project` - (optional) the ID of the project where the task should be pasted
-- `targetId` - (optional) the ID of the target task where the copied task will be pasted
+- `targetId` - (optional) the ID of the target task where the copied task should be pasted
 - `reverse` - (optional) defines the position where the copied task will be pasted: **before** the target task or **after** it